Poverty Bay Rugby Football Union: National Provincial Championship

+They also finished runners-up in the same division in 1994, 1995 and 1999.

 Heartland Championship

-Poverty Bay won the Third Division of the National Provincial Championship (NPC), in 1987 and 2005, and finished as runners-up in the same division in 1994, 1995 and 1999.
 Since 2006, Poverty Bay have competed in the Heartland Championship, a competition organised by the New Zealand Rugby Union for New Zealand's amateur unions.
-Since the introduction of the format in 2006, the team have had great success, winning the Lochore Cup on four occasions - 2006, 2007, 2008 and 2011.
+Since the introduction of the format in 2006, the team have had great success, winning the Lochore Cup on four occasions:

-Heartland Championship placings

-Poverty Bay's placings in the Heartland Championship are listed below: